Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Betternet Pros

-2. Totally Free
+2. Totally Free Option

 If I haven’t mentioned this enough times, this should make it stick.

-4. OpenVPN Encryption
+4. Multiple Encryption Protocols

 5. Customer Support